 Fees and Payment Plans

-Fees vary from $50-80/hour depending on the services required, the day and time (Sunday afternoons are a premium), the number of months booked, and the preferred payment plan.
+Fees vary from $50-80/hour depending on the services required, the day and time (Sunday afternoons are a premium), the number of months booked, location, and the preferred payment plan.
 Semi-private tutoring and academic coaching is available for up to 4 siblings, twins, and friends starting at $35/hour/student.

 Semester, Yearly, Monthly, and Trial payment plans are available.
 The initial payment can be made via e-transfer (most popular), or cash.
 Second and subsequent payments can be made via credit card or debit card through Plastiq’s online payment portal.
 (A fee of approximately 2.5% is charged by Plastiq.)